alanarazi7/TabSTAR/README.md

 python do_pretrain.py --n_datasets=256
 ```

-* `--n_datasets`: How many datasets to sample for the multi‐dataset pretraining loop.
-* You can reduce this number for quick debugging, but note that fewer datasets will harm downstream performance.
+`--n_datasets` determines how many datasets to use for pretraining.
+You can reduce this number for quick debugging, but note this will harm downstream performance.

 ### Finetuning